Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Introduction

 \section{Introduction}

-Sentiment Analysis is used to transform reviews into helpful information on how a product or service of a company is perceived among the customers.
+(Aspect-based) Sentiment Analysis is often used to transform reviews into helpful information on how a product or service of a company is perceived among the customers.
 Until recently, Sentiment Analysis was mainly conducted using traditional machine learning and recurrent neural networks, like LSTMs \citep{hochreiter1997long} or GRUs \citep{cho2014learning}.
-Those models have been practically replaced with language models relying on (parts of) the Transformer architecture, a novel framework proposed by \citet{vaswani2017attention}. \citet{devlin2019bert} developed a Transformer-encoder-based language model called BERT (\textbf{B}idirectional \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransfomers), achieving state-of-the-art (SOTA) performance on several benchmark tasks - mainly for the English language - and becoming a milestone in the field of NLP.
+Those models have been practically replaced by language models relying on (parts of) the Transformer architecture, a novel framework proposed by \citet{vaswani2017attention}. \citet{devlin2019bert} developed a Transformer-encoder-based language model called BERT (\textbf{B}idirectional \textbf{E}ncoder \textbf{R}epresentations from \textbf{T}ransfomers), achieving state-of-the-art (SOTA) performance on several benchmark tasks - mainly for the English language - and becoming a milestone in the field of NLP.

+Up to now, only a few researchers have focused on sentiment related problems for German reviews, despite language-specific evaluation is a crucial driving force for a more universal model development and improvement.
+Unique characteristics of the different languages present different challenges to the models, which is why sole evaluation on English data is a severe shortcoming.

-Up to now, only a few researchers have focused on sentiment related problems for German reviews.
-The first shared task on German Sentiment Ana\-lysis, which provides a large annotated data set for training and evaluation, is the \textit{GermEval17 Shared Task} \citep{wojatzki2017germeval}.
-The participating teams mostly analyzed the data using standard machine learning techniques such as SVMs, CRFs, or LSTMs.
+The first shared task on German ABSA, which provides a large annotated data set for training and evaluation, is the \textit{GermEval17 Shared Task} \citep{wojatzki2017germeval}.
+The participating teams back then analyzed the data using mostly standard machine learning techniques such as SVMs, CRFs, or LSTMs.
 In contrast to 2017, today, different pre-trained BERT models are available for a variety of different languages, including German.
 We re-analyzed the complete GermEval17 Task using seven pre-trained BERT models suitable for German provided by the huggingface \texttt{transformers} library \citep{Wolf2020HuggingFace}.
-We will evaluate which one of the models is best suited for the different GermEval17 subtasks by comparing their performance values.
-Furthermore, we compare our findings on whether (and how much) BERT-based models are able to improve the pre-BERT SOTA in German Sentiment Analysis with the SOTA developments for English Sentiment Analysis by the example of SemEval-2014 \citep{semeval2014}.
+We evaluate which one of the models is best suited for the different GermEval17 subtasks by comparing their performance values.
+Furthermore, we compare our findings on whether (and how much) BERT-based models are able to improve the pre-BERT SOTA in German ABSA with the SOTA developments for English ABSA by the example of SemEval-2014 \citep{semeval2014}.